noelo/omydb/README.md

 * Validate counts and timeouts for probes - Ensure liveness & readiness probes are not too short
 * Deployment replica count is > 1
 * Are the two health checks pointing to the same endpoint (antipattern)
-* Are there limits assigned to the pods (memory, cpu, others)
+* Are there limits assigned to the pods (memory, cpu, others), are those limits too large ?
 * Are there prescriptive labels assigned
 * Is the service account defined ?
 * Is there annotations for driving prometheus metrics scraping